 |I'll get you, space frisbee!|

-The Interdictor Suppression Refit is in my opinion the "default" Interdictor.
-I feel this way because it is slightly cheaper than the Combat Refit and has access to two Experimental Retrofit slots.
-Given Experimental Retrofit upgrades are one of the strongest reasons for including an Interdictor in your fleet, having access to two of them is pretty appealing.
-We've talked a lot about the Experimental Retrofits above as well as some basics of Interdictor use and those all apply here.
+The Suppression Refit is my opinion the default Interdictor chassis.
+I feel this way because it is slightly cheaper than the Combat Refit, access to Disposable Capacitors (for only 3 points, bringing it up to the cost of the Combat Refit) largely removes the benefit of the Combat Refit's edge at long range, and it has access to two experimental retrofit slots.
+Given experimental retrofit upgrades are one of the strongest reasons for including an Interdictor in your fleet, having access to two of them is pretty appealing.
+We've talked a lot about the experimental retrofits above as well as some basics of Interdictor use and those all apply here.

 Offensive Retrofit slot

-Disposable Capacitors all the way!
-For a very affordable 3 points, your Interdictor can once per game use its blue dice against ships at long range!
-This allows your Interdictor to start seriously contributing to combat one turn earlier, to some extent improving its otherwise-mediocre combat performance.
-This is particularly true of the Suppression Refit due to all its blue dice, but also helps on the Combat Refit.
+You need a good argument not to fill this slot with Disposable Capacitors.
+For a very affordable 3 points, your Interdictor can once per game use its blue dice against ships at long range.
+This allows your Interdictor to start seriously contributing to combat one turn earlier, to some extent improving its otherwise-mediocre combat performance

 Ion Cannon slot